ivanitlearning/learning-k8s/Qns.md

 15. Learn what are API groups?

-    * They're groupings of APIs you can see with `kubectl api-resources`
+    Ans: They're groupings of APIs you can see with `kubectl api-resources`

 16. Why are API groups apps and extensions required for creating deployments?